pgRouting/pgrouting/doc/src/sampledata.rst

 The orders
 ...............................................................................

-The original data needs to be converted to an appropiate table:
+The original data needs to be converted to an appropriate table:

 .. literalinclude:: lc101.queries
    :start-after: -- q3